wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 **Do not change the original filenames!**

+If you keep the external files in a different drive, you can use `popper_config.yml` to mount them.
+This way you don’t need to copy the files.
+Open `popper_config.yml` in a text editor and adjust the path.

 ### Options
 Manipulate the file `options.make` with a text editor according to your needs.
 Instructions are in that file.